-The following Crown dispositions are available in Saskatchewan outside of Crown Land Sale by application through the Integrated Resource Information System (IRIS).
+The following Crown dispositions are available in Saskatchewan outside of the Public Offering by application through the Integrated Resource Information System (IRIS).
 For terms and conditions associated with each of these non-advertised dispositions, see The Oil and Gas Tenure Registry Regulations.

 The Minister of Energy and Resources may lease interests in oil and gas rights in any area of less than 16 hectares that are required to complete a drainage unit.